 Once you’ve finished, you’ll need to know how to use Pages on iCloud for printing and publishing.
 Just like everything else in this software, it’s both simple and powerful.
 Just click the wrench icon beside the collaboration button, and you’ll see your options.

 You can print your letter, resume, report, book, or anything else, save it as a Microsoft Word document or PDF, and even publish it to Apple Books.
+If you need one, it’s easy to create a table of contents page in your document.
 You can also save your document, download it (if you’re using Pages in iCloud), print, or set a password.
 Try doing that in Microsoft Word or Microsoft 365!